 Many people are surprised when they hear that sed is Turing complete.
-How come a text filtering program is Turing complete they ask?
-Turns out sed is like a small assembly language that has a comparison operation, a branching operation and a temporary buffer.
-If you translate a problem into a textual representation then these operations are enough to make sed Turing complete!
+How come a text filtering program is Turing complete, they wonder.
+Turns out sed is a tiny assembly language that has a comparison operation, a branching operation and a temporary buffer.
+These operations make sed Turing complete.

-I didn't want to invent a new proof so I'll just present a proof by Christophe Blaess.
-The proof may sound silly but it works.
-Back in the day Christophe wrote an implementation of a Turing machine in sed [download turing.sed].
-Now since any programming language that can implement a Turing machine is Turing complete leads us to conclude that sed is also Turing complete. ■ Haha.
-That's it!
+I first learned about this from Christophe Blaess.
+His proof is by construction – he wrote a Turing machine in sed (download turing.sed).
+As any programming language that can implement a Turing machine is Turing complete we must conclude that sed is also Turing complete.

-Christophe Blaess offers his own introduction to Turing machines and a description of how his sed implementation works in his article Implementation of a Turing Machine as Sed Script.
+Christophe offers his own introduction to Turing machines and a description of how his sed implementation works in his article Implementation of a Turing Machine as a sed Script.

-Here is an example program for his Turing machine that increments a binary number.
-The program has the initial tape configuration on the first line of the program, and the program itself below it.
-In this example the initial tape configuration is the binary number
+Here is an example program for his sed Turing machine that increments a binary number.
+The program has the initial tape configuration on the first line of the program and the program itself below it.
+In this example, initial tape configuration is the binary number

 10010111 (151) and the program increments it by one.